Surbiton Lagoon

 Surbiton Lagoon was an open air swimming pool located in Surbiton, London, England.

 It opened in May 1934 though it had been open for business since April, and was situated in Raeburn Avenue in what was then the Surbiton Urban District of Surrey.
 It was situated on the 418 bus route of London Transport (London Country Buses from 1 January 1970), and near to Berrylands and Tolworth railway stations.

 The lagoon complex was designed by the architect HT Mather.
 The pool had a maximum depth of 9 ft and a minimum depth of 3 ft.
 It was 165 ft x 90 ft - a huge pool by any standards.
-The lagoon was closed permanently in 1980.
+The lagoon closed in 1979.

 Opening day

 The opening ceremony was performed on a Wednesday evening in May 1934 by Mr. H.S.
 Durbin JP and featured many displays of swimming, including an appearance by Miss Ivy Hawke, the successful 1928 Channel swimmer, who lived locally.
 A water polo match was held, and the festivities went on into the evening.